yujiri8/yujiri.xyz/reviews/halo.md

 ## Balance

 The balance between weapons has never been great.
-In Halo 1, the Assault Rifle, Plasma Rifle, and needler are pretty much irrelevant.
+In Halo 1, the Assault Rifle, Plasma Rifle, and Needler are pretty much irrelevant.
 Elite encounters on legendary revolve around the Plasma Pistol / human Pistol combo so much that it gets a bit boring.
 The Plasma Pistol is arguably overpowered because it's both a must-have against Elites and also perfectly good against Grunts and Jackals if you can pull the trigger fast enough.

 In general, automatic weapons are underpowered in all Halo games.
 You almost always want a long-range, headshot capable weapon because headshots are so important, and a Plasma Pistol for your secondary because it's the only practical way to deal with Elites on legendary.
 Picking up a machine gun for a close-range encounter always left me underwhelmed by the damage they deal (dual wielding in Halo 2 and 3 makes them usable).